Bartholomey/the_lake_redoubt/julija/03_chapter_three.md

 *Symmetry Stranger says the melancholy might be the only thing that lets me move without shattering.
 He asks me if I would like to drift with the melancholy a bit longer.*

-My reply: “Of course I would like to drift with the melancholy a bit longer; it’s my default mode of existence.
+My answer: “Of course I would like to drift with the melancholy a bit longer; it’s my default mode of existence.
 Could you ask me a very heavy question?

 ...